 Figure 10.1 Here

 Since the discovery of ceramics in Pavlovian contexts, archaeologists have also identified Palaeolithic ceramic artefacts in Aurignacian contexts in Greece, Gravettian contexts in Russia, Iberomaurusian sites in Algeria, Magdalenian sites in France, and Epigravettian contexts in the Balkans (Figure 10.2).
 The archaeological record, therefore, demonstrates that diverse Upper Palaeolithic cultures and contexts supported the production of ceramic material culture; the question remains: is there cultural continuity between sites separated by millennia and thousands of kilometres, and why have not ceramics been found in other locations where Palaeolithic art flourished?
-This paper addresses these questions by moving beyond a research approach that privileges the most iconic figurines to consider the broader social, artistic, and technological significance of ceramic artefacts in the Palaeolithic.
-Rather than focusing on a few exceptional figurines, this paper provides a broader, contextual picture of how ceramic technologies were employed by craftspeople in diverse social settings, spanning c.
+This chapter addresses these questions by moving beyond a research approach that privileges the most iconic figurines to consider the broader social, artistic, and technological significance of ceramic artefacts in the Palaeolithic.
+Rather than focusing on a few exceptional figurines, this chapter provides a broader, contextual picture of how ceramic technologies were employed by craftspeople in diverse social settings, spanning c.
 20,000 years of the Upper Palaeolithic.
 This research allows us to ask a series of questions:

 Figure 10.2 Here

-• Were artistic ceramic technologies a ‘punctuated’ innovation that was adopted, used, forgotten, and re-invented multiple times during the Upper Palaeolithic?
+• Were artistic ceramic technologies a ‘punctuated’ innovation that was adopted, used, forgotten and reinvented multiple times during the Upper Palaeolithic?

 • Is there evidence of cultural continuity across the locales where ceramics have been found?

-• Are ceramic artefacts robust cultural markers that can provide insight into the symbolic, technical, and social behaviours of the people who worked with these materials?
+• Are ceramic artefacts robust cultural markers that can provide insight into the symbolic, technical and social behaviours of the people who worked with these materials?

 Archaeological assumptions about ceramics

 Archaeological research into ceramics has historically focused on Holocene-aged pottery (younger than c.
-10,000 years calBP), which were often utilitarian vessels, made and used primarily by sedentary, agricultural societies (e.g. Arnold 1985; contributions to Hunt 2016; Sinopoli 1991).
+10,000 years calBP), which were often utilitarian vessels, made and used primarily by sedentary, agricultural societies (e.g., Arnold 1985; contributions to Hunt 2016; Sinopoli 1991).
 Many early studies revolved around building typologies upon which chronological sequences for cultures might be based.
-More recently, petrographic analysis has offered more nuanced insight into the materials and technologies of manufacture (i.e. Quinn 2013).
-Farbstein and Davies (2017: 3) previously noted that the long history of research methodologies and foci, built around the study of later prehistoric ceramic vessels, may have, unintentionally, led to a ‘research myopia that … contributed to the widely-accepted assumption that the terms ‘pottery’ and ‘ceramics’ are largely interchangeable.’
-However, a rich and diverse assemblage of tens of thousands of non-vessel artefacts made from sedimentary paste that is not particularly clay-rich long pre-dates the origins of ‘functional’ Neolithic pottery.
-Indeed, nomadic hunter-gatherers from the Pleistocene to the present day have used ceramics as raw materials to create a diverse range of material culture (see Jordan & Zvelebil 2009; Boaretto et al. 2009; Cohen et al. 2017; Hommel 2014; Kuzmin 2017; Yanshina 2017).
+More recently, petrographic analysis has offered more nuanced insight into the materials and technologies of manufacture (i.e., Quinn 2013).
+Farbstein and Davies (2017: 3) previously noted that the long history of research methodologies and foci, built around the study of later prehistoric ceramic vessels, may have, unintentionally, led to a ‘research myopia that … contributed to the widely-accepted assumption that the terms “pottery” and “ceramics” are largely interchangeable’.
+However, a rich and diverse assemblage of tens of thousands of non-vessel artefacts made from sedimentary paste that is not particularly clay-rich long predates the origins of ‘functional’ Neolithic pottery.
+Indeed, nomadic hunter-gatherers from the Pleistocene to the present day have used ceramics as raw materials to create a diverse range of material culture (see Jordan & Zvelebil 2009a; Boaretto et al. 2009; Cohen et al. 2017; Hommel 2014; Kuzmin 2017; Yanshina 2017).
 The widely accepted archaeological nomenclature for studying prehistoric ceramics, built around the study of sedentary, agricultural societies, is not applicable or transferable to studying the earlier, non-pottery-based ceramic traditions used by a range of nomadic, hunter-gatherer societies.